rwieruch/blog_robinwieruch_content/minimal-react-webpack-babel-setup.md

 {{% read_before "This tutorial is part 2 of 2 in the series."
 "Part 1:" "My development setup as a JavaScript web developer" "https://www.robinwieruch.de/developer-setup/" %}}

 Personally I bootstrapped a lot of React projects in the recent time.
 I always had to setup the project from scratch.
 Eventually I have created my own {{% a_blank "boilerplate project on GitHub" "https://github.com/rwieruch/minimal-react-webpack-babel-setup" %}}.
 As you might know, uncountable React boilerplate projects and repositories were created that way.
 But the article is not my attempt to advertise yet another React boilerplate project.
 I had several reasons why I extracted the setup process from another article of mine.

 First, I can reuse it for all my other articles of my website whenever there is a React project setup involved.
-You might be reading the article right now, because you are in the middle of another article.
+You might be reading the article right now, because you are in the middle of another article of mine.

 Second, it helps me to maintain the React setup at one place.
 It is my single source of truth.
 Whenever there are updates regarding React, Webpack, Babel or Hot Reloading, I can come back to this one article to keep all other articles updated.

 Third, a single source of truth has to be well maintained.
-When several of my articles reference this one article to bootstrap an React application with Webpack and Babel, I am enforced to maintain it well.
+When several of my articles reference this one article to set up a React application with Webpack and Babel, I am enforced to maintain it well.
 People, who search about setting up their React, Webpack and Babel environment, will hopefully always find an up to date version of the article.
 I really appreciate any feedback, issue reports and improvements for the article.

 Fourth, the article is not about the boilerplate project itself.
-The article is more about teaching people how to setup their own project without a boilerplate project.
+The article is more about teaching people how to setup their own project without a third-party boilerplate project.
 At some point, you will start to use the tools around your library or framework of choice.
-In JavaScript you will have to deal with Webpack, Babel et al. at some point.
+In JavaScript you will have to deal with Webpack, Babel et al. and thus it makes sense to learn about them.
+I hope this article helps you with this adventure.

-Last but not least, there is already a great official way introduced by Facebook to bootstrap a boilerplate React project. {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}} comes without any build configuration.
-I can recommend it for everyone who is getting started in React.
-If you are a beginner, you probably shouldn't bother with a setup of Webpack, Babel and Hot Reloading.
+Last but not least, there is already a great official way introduced by Facebook to start a React project: {{% a_blank "create-react-app" "https://github.com/facebookincubator/create-react-app" %}} comes without any build configuration which I can only recommend for anyone who is getting started with React.
+If you are a beginner, you probably shouldn't bother with a setup of Webpack and Babel.
 I use create-react-app to teach plain React in my book [the Road to learn React](https://www.robinwieruch.de/the-road-to-learn-react/).
-I can recommend to read it before you get started with the tooling around React.
+You should take the time to read it before you get started with the tooling around React.

-That's enough about my motivation behind the article.
+That should be enough said about my motivation behind this article.
 Let's dive into my personal minimal setup for a React project.
-This tutorial is up to the recent Webpack 4 version.
-It should work for Webpack 3 as well.
+This tutorial is up to the recent React 16 and Webpack 4 versions.
+However, you should be able to make it work with Webpack 3 as well.

 {{% chapter_header "Table of Contents" "toc" %}}